bsorav/superopt-project/README.md

 3. Delete `#` from lines 35, 36: `# mv csv_eqcheck_slow_...`
 4. Use `make demo_results` to build and run again.

+Steps 2. and 3. are required for generation of run summary files.

 ## Benchmarks and directory structure {#path-info}

 ### Source code of the benchmarks